 The National Landlord’s Association

-I’d recommend signing up with the National Landlord’s Association.
+I’d recommend that you join the National Landlord’s Association.

 5. Concentrate on Cash-Flow